alebelcor/gigs/README.md

 Type: `string`

-Name of the adapter, e.g. `gigs-adapter-stackoverflow-jobs`.
+Name of the adapter without the `gigs-adapter-` prefix, e.g. `stackoverflow-jobs`.

 #### source_url